coloco-kit/coloco/README.md

 # FA-Kit

-A kit for creating FastAPI + Svelte applications.
-Made to reduce boilerplate and increase locality of code.
-Create full-stack apps with auto-generated types and API calling code.
+A kit for creating FastAPI + Svelte applications focusing on locality of code and decreased boilerplate.
+Create simple full-stack apps with built-in codegen.
 Deploy with a package that can be hosted with python or a docker container.

 File-based routing for your front-end and back-end.
-Expose API endpoints with openapi docs via `fastapi`.
+Expose API endpoints with docs via `fastapi`.
 Generate a front-end with `svelte`.

 Example: